-Migraine is a type of primary headache.
 Surgery may act as a trigger for people that experience migraine headaches or other primary headaches.
 Treatment includes medications and rest.

 Headache is a common issue for people who undergo surgery.
 Several factors, such as stress, anesthesia, or type of surgery, may increase a person’s risk of developing migraine headaches or other headaches after surgery.